Open Accessibility Menu

 Where does your program recruit?

 Because we are a community hospital, we primarily recruit at the state level.
-You can find Southwest General recruiting tables at Ohio Society of Health-system Pharmacists (OSHP) Residency showcase as well as at some school of pharmacy based career fairs.
+You can find Southwest General recruiting tables at Ohio Society of Health-system Pharmacists (OSHP) Residency showcase as well as at some school of pharmacy-based career fairs.
 Please feel free to contact us with any specific recruitment questions!

 Do you allow prospective residents to shadow?

-Due to the increasing demand of shadowing experiences, Southwest General no longer offers PGY-1 candidates an opportunity to participate in one-on-one shadowing.
-Instead, we will be hosting a “PGY-1 Open house” where you will have an opportunity to meet our preceptors, see our facilities, and get a feel for the culture surrounding our program.
-Please see the “Dates and Deadlines” tab for the up-to-date information and RSVP links.
+Due to the increasing demand for shadowing experiences, Southwest General no longer offers PGY-1 candidates an opportunity to participate in one-on-one shadowing.
+Instead, we will be hosting an in-person open house where you will have an opportunity to meet our preceptors, see our facilities, and get a feel for the culture surrounding our program.
+We also offer a virtual open house for candidates who are not able to attend our in-person open house.

 Do I get to pick my own research topics?